On finitely stable domains: An extension of Ohm's Theorem to finitely stable domains

 \begin{theorem} Let $R$ be a finitely stable domain, and let $a$ be a nonzero nonunit of $R$ belonging to just finitely many maximal ideals of $R$.
 The following conditions are equivalent: \begin{enumerate} \item[\rm(i)] $\bigcap_{n\ge1}a^nR=(0)$;

 \item[\rm(ii)] $a$ belongs to a height-one prime ideal of $R'$;

 \item[\rm(iii)] $a$ belongs to a prime ideal $P$ of $R$ such that the domain $R_P$ is Archimedean. \end{enumerate} \end{theorem}

-\begin{proof} (i) $\ra$ (ii) By Corollary \ref{AB}, $\bigcap_{n\ge1} a^nR'=(0)$.
+\begin{proof} (i) $\ra$ (ii) By Proposition \ref{AB}, $\bigcap_{n\ge1} a^nR'=(0)$.
 If $N$ is a maximal ideal of $R'$ containing $a$, then $N\cap R$ is a maximal ideal of $R$ containing $a$.
 Since each maximal ideal of $R$ is contained in at most two maximal ideals of $R'$ (Theorem \ref{OlbCharFS}), it follows that $a$ belongs to just finitely many maximal ideals of $R'$.
-Since $R'$ is Pr\"ufer, by Theorem \ref{ohm}, $a$ belongs to a height-one prime ideal of $R'$.
+Since $R'$ is Pr\"ufer, $a$ belongs to a height-one prime ideal of $R'$ (Theorem \ref{ohm}).

 (ii) $\ra$ (iii) Let $Q$ be a height-one prime ideal of $R'$ containing $a$, and let $P=Q\cap R$.
 By Corollary \ref{easyohm} for $A=R_P$ and $B=R'_Q$, we obtain that $R_P$ is Archimedean.

 (iii) $\ra$ (i) follows from Remark \ref{genarch}. \end{proof}